-The world can be a messed-up place.
-We humans sometimes fail to relate rightly to our fellow humans and to the Earth.
-Anyone capable of this basic realization has a duty to address it after some fashion, but an isolated individual can only accomplish so much.
+The world can be a messed-up place, particularly as we humans fail to relate rightly to our fellow humans and to the Earth family.
+Anyone who realizes this basic truth has a duty to address it after some fashion, but an isolated individual can only accomplish so much.
 We have to come together in community to effect change.
 These are some of my very humble efforts in that direction.

 I am a co-founder and past president of Friends of Lafitte Greenway, a group devoted to revitalizing a core section of New Orleans through the creation of a greenway.
 After many years of advocacy, the initial phase of construction is now complete.
 In 2013 I won the Louisiana Cox Conserves Hero award for this work, and in 2014 the Urban Conservancy named me an Urban Hero.